 3. Boleros with a cap or short sleeve allow a woman to wear strappy tops and dresses and still keep your shoulders covered stay cool and not have too much clothing weight added during the heat.

 4. Leggings for a dress that is really a little bit too short and not covering the knees but still want to wear it out and about.
 Put lightweight leggings on underneath the dress.

 5. Cardigans are great to cover shoulders.
 AC in malls and cinemas can get a bit arctic sometimes.

 1. Bare chests are not allowed in public; no tank tops.

 2. While shorts for men are only recently acceptable, prefer for our tours that long, sport fabric pants be worn except around the pool or at the beach.
 When running or walking for exercise outside, wear longer shorts and a lightweight top.
 Shorts should be to the knee.

-3. Swimwear should not be worn away from a pool or beach e.g. don't walk down the street in your swim trunks.
+3. Swimwear should not be worn away from a pool or beach e.g. don't walk down the street or through the hotel lobby in your swim trunks.

 UAE Tour Participants

 Comfortable walking shoes, but prefer that there be no sneakers except for beach goers or for exercising.

 Pack one “dressy” outfit for evening as the trend is to dress for dinner.